ceph/ceph/doc/radosgw/s3-notification-compatibility.rst

 - Getting the information on a specific notification (when more than one exists on a bucket)

   - In S3, it is only possible to fetch all notifications on a bucket

+- In addition to filtering based on prefix/suffix of object keys we support:

+  - Filtering based on regular expression matching

+  - Filtering based on metadata attributes attached to the object

+- Filtering overlapping is allowed, so that same event could be sent as different notification

 Unsupported Fields in the Event Record
 --------------------------------------